atrauzzi/azure-bootcamp-2017/guide_azure_registry.md

 When creating resources, use the region `West US` when prompted.

 #### Step 1
 We need to set up a new resource on Azure so that we have somewhere to hold our images.
-This resource type is known as a [container registry](https://azure.microsoft.com/en-ca/services/container-registry/).
-While Docker offers their own registry service, Microsoft also offers one that is billed and managed from Azure.
+This resource type is known as a container registry.
+While Docker offers a hosted container registry, [Microsoft also offers one](https://azure.microsoft.com/en-ca/services/container-registry/) that is billed and managed from Azure.

 Go into Azure and perform the following tasks: